-- 1. with LSE discussing the barriers to investing in emerging markets and mobilising debt markets; - 2. with Ceres on the regional approach to financing a just transition; and - 3. with BCG and Ceres on whether financial institutions can facilitate a just transition through cleantech financing and green jobs
+- 1. With LSE discussing the barriers to investing in emerging markets and mobilising debt markets; - 2.
+With Ceres on the regional approach to financing a just transition; and - 3.
+With BCG and Ceres on whether financial institutions can facilitate a just transition through cleantech financing and green jobs

-We are making progress against our DEI ambitions
+We are making progress towards our DEI representation ambitions

-Executing our DEI strategy1: Five strategic priorities, through six core agendas
+Executing our DEI strategy: Five strategic priorities, through six core agendas